RodeoYeeHa/behave2unitgen/README.md

     |Schmidt|Pina|umeier|
     |Severin|Carsten|hschmidt|

-    When Contact with Lastname Severin is deleted by Owner umeier
+    When contact with lastname "Severin" is deleted by owner "umeier"

-    Then the Contacts are:
+    then the contacts are:
     |lastname|firstname|owner|
     |Schmidt|Pina|umeier|
     |Severin|Carsten|hschmidt|

-After you get used to the syntax you will find it very easy to write a story yourself.
-Pay attention to the test data: it is already included in the story and as you will see, JBehave will provide you that data in your Unit Test!
+As soon as you get used to the syntax you will find it very easy to write a story yourself.
+Pay attention to the test data: it is already included in the story and you will see: JBehave will provide you that data in your Unit Test!

-Writing the sceleton of a Unit Test
+Writing the skeleton of a Unit Test
 -----------------------------------

-Next, we will write a simple Unit Tests for this story:
+Next we will write a simple Unit Tests for this story:

     @RunWith(SpringJUnit4ClassRunner.class)
     @ContextConfiguration(locations = { "classpath:application-context.xml" })